Azure-Samples/azure-devops-terraform-oidc-ci-cd/README.md

 1. Merge the Pull Request.
 1. Navigate to `Pipelines` and watch the run.

+### Clean up

+1. Run `terraform destroy` in the `bootstrap` folder to clean up the resources created by the bolabotstrap.

 ## Resources

 - [Terraform Steps for Azure DevOps](https://github.com/microsoft/azure-pipelines-terraform/blob/main/Tasks/TerraformTask/TerraformTaskV4/README.md)